 EDI refers to the concept of exchanging business documents electronically.
 With EDI, information communicated on paper (e.g., purchase orders, invoices) is transformed to an electronic format, offering an efficient way of conducting business transactions.

-For instance, when a retailer buys a product from a manufacturer, the former submits a purchase order following which the latter sends an invoice.
+For instance, when a retailer buys a product from a manufacturer, the former submits a purchase order, following which the latter sends an invoice and shipment notice.
 Finally, both entities exchange receipts of acknowledgment.

-In this method, EDI is already connected with ERP and is directly linked to all the data.
-It enhances your data integration capabilities and thus enables you to offer a better user experience.
+In an embedded EDI solution, the EDI is connected with an ERP and directly linked to all the data.
+In other words, it is in sync with your ERP, such as Microsoft Dynamics 365.
+An embedded EDI solution enhances your data integration capabilities and allows you to offer a better user experience.

-Some of the main benefits of investing in an EDI solution embedded in Dynamics 365 are:
+Some of the main reasons to invest in an EDI solution embedded in Dynamics 365 is that it offers:

 - Integrated processes